michaelgrosner/tribeca/README.md

 ### Windows Installation

-Before proceed with a manual installation, ensure your target machine has [MSYS2](https://www.msys2.org/) installed.
+Before proceed with a manual installation, ensure your target machine has Windows 7 or greater and [MSYS2](https://www.msys2.org/) installed.

 Use MSYS2 Terminal to install `make` (with command `pacman -S make`), and then proceed as usual with the installation.